thomasrayner/thomasrayner.github.io/_posts/2020-08-26-cissp-study-notes-ch2.md

 comments: true
 categories: [cissp, security, certifications]
 ---
+This chapter is about working with risk.
+Human weaknesses are discussed at the beginning and end of the chapter in the form of job descriptions, and then about training.
+This chapter also discusses how to think about risk, define risks correctly, and how to think about countermeasures and other responses to risk.

 Last summer I spent about a month studying for and getting my Certified Information Systems Security Professional (CISSP) certification from ISC2.
 I went about studying for the test a few ways:

 * I used the PocketPrep app